Poznań Old Zoo

-The Old Zoo in Poznań (Polish: Stare Zoo w Poznaniu) is one of the oldest zoological gardens in Poland, located in the city of Poznań, Greater Poland Voivodeship.
+The Poznań Old Zoo (Polish: Stare Zoo w Poznaniu) is one of the oldest zoological gardens in Poland, located in the city of Poznań, Greater Poland Voivodeship.
 It was founded in 1874 and was included on the register of objects of cultural heritage in 1978 as a unique example of a vivarium.
 The zoo started as a few animals kept by a restaurant owner in the early 1870s.
 It can thus be considered the oldest continuously operating Polish zoological garden.
 Together with the New Zoo in Poznań, which opened in 1974, it forms an integral part of the whole complex known as The Zoological Garden in Poznań (Ogród Zoologiczny w Poznaniu).

 The zoo is a member of both the European Association of Zoos and Aquaria since 1992 and the World Association of Zoos and Aquariums since 1999.

 History

 The zoo traces its origins to 1871, when a group of local bowlers and regulars of a restaurant at Starogard-Poznań railway station in Jeżyce decided to give President of Bowling Association an unusual birthday present.
 Each of the bowling players brought a different animal including a pig, a goat, a sheep, a cat, a rabbit, a squirrel, a goose, a duck, a chicken, a peacock as well as a trained bear and a monkey.
 This small menagerie was gradually expanded thanks to animals given by local inhabitants of Poznań and eventually became the foundation of the future zoo.
 In 1874, the joint stock company called "The Zoological Garden" was formally established.
 In 1875, the Zoological Garden Society was founded and consisted of 15 members who held their positions up until the outbreak of World War I.

 The Management Board of the society consisted of such figures as Franciszek Chłapowski, Ludwik Frankiewicz and Count Wawrzyniec Benzelstjerna Engeström.
 In 1877, the complex officially assumed the name of a Zoological Garden, the inscription being written on a bilingual Polish-German board at the main entrance to the zoo.
 In 1880, the collection comprised 250 animals representing 59 species.
 The garden developed rapidly and regular concerts, shows and other cultural events were organized at the zoo.
 The zoo underwent major renovations and expansions during the tenure of Robert Jaeckel (1851-1907) and his close aide Stanisław Zieliński (1844-1928).
 These included the building of the Alpinarium, the Elephants' Pavilion, deer and ostriches enclosures, as well as an aviary.
 In 1886, the management of the zoo negotiated the purchase of land from the Prussian Eastern Railways and after five years the area of the zoo increased to 5.24 hectares.
 In 1909, the zoological garden housed a collection of 900 animals of more than 400 species and the annual number of visitors amounted to 250,000.
 In 1913 and 1914, Johann Strauss III gave concerts at the zoo in Poznań.
 In July 1914 a major ethnographic exhibition presenting tribes of the Nile valley was organized.